Please adjust the volume.

 Director to deliver 2022 first half earnings results.

-first half 2022 earnings presentation.
-Before moving on to our earnings results, allow me to briefly run
+half 2022 earnings presentation.
+Before moving on to our earnings results, allow me to briefly run through

-February, we decided to do share cancellation of KRW 150 billion of treasury shares and, as such, do
+we decided to do share cancellation of KRW 150 billion of treasury shares and, as such, do KRW300 billion

-KRW300 billion of total share cancellation this year.
-In the midst of the spread of macro uncertainties and
+of total share cancellation this year.
+In the midst of the spread of macro uncertainties and difficult

 Globally, there is growing concern over stagflation while Korean economy is mired with 3 highs, high